 Three extracts from the edges and center of this Chilean Flamingo image show the crisp 600mm-equivalent telephoto reach of Sony RX10 III:

-As of 2016, I rank the world’s top travel cameras as follows, best listed first (you get what you pay for):
+As of 2016, I rank the world’s top travel cameras as follows, shown best first and smallest last:

 - Sony RX10 III (May 2016, 37 oz, 25x zoom 24-600mm f/2.4-4): the best travel camera of 2016 handily beats its closest rivals having 1” BSI sensor.
 It has a nice tilting LCD, but no touchscreen.